zavalab/ADAM_Documentation/dashboard_new_model.md

 </p>

 <p>
     After generating transportation routes, you can now use the distance filter option.
-This allows you to limit the transportation pathways to those within a certain distance range.
+This is an optional step that allows you to limit the transportation pathways to those within a certain distance range.
 Clicking <b>Fit</b> will apply the selected distance filter, and clicking <b>Recover all Routes</b> will remove the distance filter.
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\dist_filter.png">